JavideSs/reproc/docs/user_guide.md

 ![Screenshot](images/playlist_focus.gif?raw=true "Playlist focus")

-Right clicking on a song, you can rename it, delete it or copy it to another playlist that has been imported to reproc.
+Right clicking on a song, you can rename it, delete it or copy it to another playlist that has been imported in reproc.
 These actions will have a direct consequence on the disk.

 ![Screenshot](images/playlist-song_control.jpg?raw=true "Playlist-Song control")